 Anti-Racism Response Training (ART) Certified Trainer Program

 The Anti-Racism Response Training (A.R.T.) program, developed by Dr. Ishu Ishiyama and enhanced and adapted – including virtual adaptation – by Thanh Tazumi, Naomi L. Wolfe, & Sanchit Mittal, uses a witness-centered approach to disrupting racism.
 Building upon the four-part, virtual A.R.T.
 Series, this program takes place over four weeks and includes six hours of facilitated training, plus individual and team assignments.
-Week three will be an unfacilitated session meant for teamwork and the completion of team assignments.
+Week three will be an unfacilitated session for teamwork and completing team assignments.

-A certificate of completion will be provided upon successful completion of the program.
+A certificate of completion will be provided by Sanath Training to each participant who successfully completes the training program.

 Building on the previous four-part virtual A.R.T.
 Series, participants will gain the skills to develop and facilitate A.R.T. workshops.
 Through this training program, participants will:

 - Consider underlying values and philosophy, and choose a motto.